Programming in Neut

 You can also use define

-in the body of a function to define recursive functions:
+in the body of a function to define a recursive function:

 define foo() {